 Kernza® has the potential to provide a number of environmental benefits compared to annual crops.
-Our goal is to measure and quantify those environmental benefits.
+Our goal is to quantify those environmental benefits.
 Below is a list of environmental benefits – or ecosystem services – that we are studying as they relate to Kernza®.
+Click on the links below to learn more about this research.

 - Greenhouse gas emissions: Kernza® doesn’t require annual tillage and has a deep, dense root system that could help build soil organic matter and lead to carbon sequestration.
 Kernza® also requires less nitrogen fertilizer, which means that few fossil fuels are used to produce Kernza® grain and nitrous oxide emissions could be lower than annual crops.
 We are studying these components and others as they relate to Kernza’s® greenhouse gas footprint.